nicolacimmino/MorseDecoder/README.md

 Morse to ASCII
 ============

 For the conversion from morse (sequences of dots and dashes) to ASCII I make use of an alghotithm that I have not seen published anywhere so far.
 The alghorithm performs fundamentally a binary search inside a precalculated string taking either one of two branches according to the current symbol being a dot or a dash.
-The pre calculated string has been prepared by running through the algorithm the morse code of each letters and seeing where is caused it to land in the string.
+The pre calculated string has been prepared by running through the algorithm the morse code of each letter and seeing where it caused it to land in the string.

 The algorithm can be decribed as follows.
 Have an index inside the lookup string inizialied to zero.
 Have an initial dash jump size of 64.
 At every received element (dot or dash) halve the initial dash jump and then increase by 1 the index inside the lookup string if a dot was received and by dash jump size if a dash was received.
 Repeat until a letter separator is reached, at that point the index inside the lookup string will point to the ASCII corresponding to the decoded morse.